Available Q4OS applications, rev. 04/2020

 This document is intended for Q4OS users, describes howto install available software.
 Q4OS is built ontop of rock stable, secured and reliable Debian system tested by lot of people around the World.
-There is huge stable software base sitting in default repositories, you are free to install from.
+There is huge stable and free software base sitting in default repositories, you are welcome to install and enjoy all the applications.

 2. Q4OS software resources

-The best and recommended way to easily setup several handy applications and system tools is to use native Q4OS 'Software Centre' available in the Start menu.
-An alternative method is to follow instructions from Software downloads section of the Q4OS website.
-Download and save installer, doubleclick it from Q4OS filemanager and follow setup instructions.
+The best and recommended way to easily setup a few featured applications is to use native Q4OS 'Software Centre' available in the Start menu.
+Just select an application from the list, click install button and follow installer instructions.

 3. How to install software from repositories

-It is possible to install thousands of verified applications, tools and libraries from Q4OS repostitories, see the next chapters.
+It is possible to install thousands of verified applications, tools and libraries from Debian and Q4OS repositories, see the next chapters.

 3.1 Synaptic package manager